CBarraford/coreos-vagrant-skydns-registrator/README.md

 ## More README

 See the original source code [README](https://github.com/coreos/coreos-vagrant/blob/master/README.md) for more info about how to setup vagrant, virtualbox, etc, etc. Almost everything in there applies here as well.

+### Example Usage

+Once the cluster is up, launching containers should automagically create DNS records for the services in that container so its dynamically available to all nodes within the cluster.
+Of course, thats assuming that skydns and registrator are running properly.
+We can easily check if all skydns and registrator are up on all hosts by running `fleetctl list-units` on any node in the clude.

+Now that we've confirmed everything is running ok, here is an example of using dynamic DNS across nodes.

+1. Generate a new etcd key and update the `user-data` file (`curl https://discovery.etcd.io/new`).
+You need to do this step everytime you do `vagrant destroy`
+2. Run `vagrant up`
+3. Launch a redis server on `core-01` (`docker run -d -p 6379:6379 --name redis -e "SERVICE_NAME=redis/db1" redis`)
+4. Launch another redis server on `core-02` (`docker run -d -p 6379:6379 --name redis -e "SERVICE_NAME=redis/db2" redis`)
+5. On `core-03`, connect to redis via `redis-cli` (`docker run --rm -it crosbymichael/redis-cli -h db1.redis.skydns.local`) You can also connect to one of the redis nodes randomly (`docker run --rm -it crosbymichael/redis-cli -h redis.skydns.local`).
+  SRV records have also been created, so you can dynamically discover ports (`dig SRV redis.skydns.local`).